Connection with the Milton Erickson Foundation

 DS: What do you see happening in the field of hypnosis?

 JZ: The United States used to be the most fertile bed for interest in hypnosis.
-Today, the interest and growth has shifted to other countries, including Italy, France, and Germany, as well as other European countries which are bringing a new vibrancy and life to hypnosis.
+Today, the interest and growth have shifted to other countries, including Italy, France, and Germany, as well as other European countries which are bringing a new vibrancy and life to hypnosis.
 The European audience in France and Germany is especially strong, and in these countries as well as others, there are more developments and experts.
 Over the course of its history, there has been a mercurial rise and fall in interest in hypnosis.
 Because of this, I imagine that people in the U.S. will once again be stimulated into learning about it.

 DS: Of all the people that you have met, who has inspired you most?